Hello again, world

 But we're getting there.
 I imagine many places which closed down are as nature at night, a soft blinking into quiet stillness, disrupted by a ripple of birdsong and sunlight which begins softly but spreads till it leaves nothing untouched.
 This may be idealistic, but I hope for it, in no small part because I miss all of my fellow students and am eager for us all to be reunited.

 Until then, we might as well keep counting the old-things-made-new.
-From flowers to walks to lying in grass to embracing family and friends, that which we missed is slowly being returned to us.
+From flowers to walks to lying in grass to seeing family and friends, that which we missed is slowly being returned to us.
 I hope that will soon include our place at Dartmouth.

 Posts You Might Like